 - Write pattern sentences with simple words such as “I see ___.”
 Make every page similar to begin with.
 Read the book together.

-Early High-Frequency Words:
+Level One High-Frequency Words: